-Church of St. Michael Archangel in Binarowa is dated to about 1500.
-In 1596, a tower was added to the nave, and at the beginning of the 17th century, the church was surrounded by arcades and a ridge turret was erected on the roof of the nave.
-In the years 1641-1650, the Guardian Angels’ Chapel was added, the music choir was transformed, the windows were enlarged and a new polychrome was made.
-In 1908 the roofs of the nave, chancel and upper parts of the tower were covered with galvanized sheet, and the shingle formwork was replaced with planks.
-From the 90s of the twentieth century works are underway to restore the church’s appearance from before 1908.
+The parish in Binarowa was established in the 14th century.
+In the fifteenth century at the latest, the first church functioned in the village, on the site of which, around 1500, a late-Gothic church of St. Michael the Archangel was built.
+In 1596, a tower was added to its nave, and at the beginning of the 17th century, the church was surrounded by arcades and a ridge turret was erected on the roof of the nave.
+In the years 1641-1650 the music choir was transformed, the windows were enlarged and a new interior polychrome was made.
+A chapel of Guardian Angels was also added.
+In 1898, the ground floor of the tower was expanded, and the nave was divided into three aisles by timber pillars.
+In 1908, the roofs of the nave, the chancel and the upper parts of the tower were covered with galvanized sheet and the shingle formwork of the walls was replaced with boarding.
+In the years 1953-1957, conservation of the polychrome was carried out.
+Since the 1990s, work has been underway to restore the church to its pre-1908 appearance.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.